2014 Atlantic Coast Conference men's lacrosse season: Duke

 In the 2013 season, Duke defeated Syracuse 16-10 to win the NCAA Division I Men's Lacrosse championship.
-15 of the 25 players in the 2013 championships game will play again for Duke in 2014.
+15 of the 25 players in the 2013 championship game played again for Duke in 2014.
 Attackman Jordan Wolf and face-off man Brendan Fowler were named pre-season first team All-Americans.
 Joining them on the list on the second team is Henry Lobb, senior defenseman.
 Honorable mentions are Josh Dionne (attack), Myles Jones (midfield), Will Haus (midfield), Luke Duprey (long-stick midfield) and Chris Hipps (defense).
 Face-off specialist Brendan Fowler was a first team All-American in 2013.
 In the four games in the NCAA tournament that year, he won 70% of his face-offs and gathered 10 ground balls per game.
 For the entire season he won 64% of his face-offs.

 Duke's coaching staff places a priority on ground ball statistics in their post-game reviews.
-In comparison, Johns Hopkins has found that the four most important post-game statistical considerations are shooting percentage, your opponent's shooting percentage, your save percentage and your opponent's save percentage.
+In comparison, Johns Hopkins had found that the four most important post-game statistical considerations are shooting percentage, your opponent's shooting percentage, your save percentage and your opponent's save percentage.